bevyengine/bevy_github_ci_template/README.md

 ![Run workflow](https://github-production-user-asset-6210df.s3.amazonaws.com/104745335/268779376-85f4a503-1564-4075-b1ee-2a830fda2b7c.png)

 The configuration in GitHub takes priority over the env variables in the [release.yaml](.github/workflows/release.yaml#L4) file, so you don't have to modify your env variables.
 The manual workflow also enables you to override the tag version eliminating the need to create another tag to trigger the workflow."

+For the itch.io target, you can leave it empty if you already have the environment variable set up.

 ### Build